The Bologna Consortial Studies Program (BCSP) is a full-immersion, language-focused study abroad program in Bologna: Italy’s “college town”

 BCSP is unique because students are fully engaged linguistically, academically, culturally and socially in the local culture and university life.
 Students enroll directly in University of Bologna courses and may opt to find housing with local students.

-Advanced Italian (4 semesters of Italian or more): Participate in the full immersion program (all Italian at the BCSP Center and University of Bologan)
+Advanced Italian (4 semesters of Italian or more): Participate in the full immersion program (all Italian at the BCSP Center and University of Bologan)--open to students from all colleges

-Intermediate Italian (3 semesters of Italian): Continue with your language learning at the BCSP Center (Italian language and Italian Studies) and English classes at the University of Bologna
+Intermediate Italian (3 semesters of Italian): Continue with your language learning at the BCSP Center (Italian language and Italian Studies) and English classes at the University of Bologna--open to students outside the College of Arts & Sciences

 Students choose BCSP with the goal of becoming fluent in the language and cultivating cultural competency.
 Integration is key to obtaining this goal.
 The program’s philosophy of linguistic and cultural immersion, bolstered by rigorous academics, provides the guidance and resources necessary to live like an Italian student in Italy.